-In the future, although we have shown the ability to compute very high frequency scenes, we would like to test the method on more scenes including even larger architectural and outdoor scenes at high frequencies.
-There has already been some work on hybrid sound propagation, using geometric methods for higher frequencies and ARD for lower frequencies [46], so we would like to expand on this for large outdoor scenes.
+Additionally, although we have shown the ability to compute very high frequency scenes, we would like to test the method on more scenes including even larger architectural and outdoor scenes at high frequencies.
+Increasing the scalability of interface computations will help us do this.
+We also would like to adapt MPARD to work in heterogeneous environments with a spatially varying speed of sound.